 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2022 and 2021, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$(201,815)thousand and \$42,575 thousand, respectively.
+For the three months and years ended December 31, 2023 and 2022, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$23,690 thousand and \$(201,815) thousand, respectively.